The Cartels and Leniency Review: Portugal

 Banking case (2019)

-In December 2020, based on a leniency application, the AdC imposed a record fine of €84 million on one of the main telecommunications operator in Portugal for alleged market sharing and price-fixing of mobile and fixed telecommunications services with the leniency applicant, another telecommunications operator, which benefits from full exemption from the fine.65
+In December 2020, based on a leniency application, the AdC imposed a record fine of €84 million on one of the main telecommunications operators in Portugal for alleged market sharing and price-fixing of mobile and fixed telecommunications services with the leniency applicant, another telecommunications operator, which benefits from full exemption from the fine.76

-In July 2020, the AdC issued a second statement of objections in the telecommunications sector to the four main Portuguese telecommunications operators for an alleged cartel to limit competition in online advertising on the Google search engine, also following a leniency application.66
+In July 2020, again following a leniency application, the AdC issued a second statement of objections in the telecommunications sector to the four main Portuguese telecommunications operators for an alleged cartel to limit competition in online advertising on the Google search engine.77

-In this context, the AdC made clear that it will continue to promote the leniency policy as an essential instrument for cartel identification, particularly through the imposition of heavy and dissuasive fines in cartel cases, to stress the advantages of such a regime.67
+In this context, the AdC made it clear that it will continue to promote the leniency policy as an essential instrument for cartel identification, particularly through the imposition of heavy and dissuasive fines in cartel cases, to stress the advantages of the leniency regime.78

 The members of the board of directors of the infringing undertakings, as well as any individuals responsible for the management or supervision of the areas of activity in which there has been a competition law infringement, are liable to be sanctioned under the Competition Act, unless they are subject to a more serious sanction under a different legal provision.
-They are liable to this sanction when they know of, or it is their duty to know of, an infringement committed, and they have not adopted appropriate measures to end the infringement immediately.
+They are liable to this sanction when they know, or it is their duty to know, that an infringement has been committed and they have not adopted appropriate measures to end the infringement immediately.
 The fine imposed on individuals cannot exceed 10 per cent of the individual's annual income deriving from the exercise of their functions in the undertaking concerned.

 In addition, the AdC may publish an extract of its decision in the Official Journal of the Portuguese Republic and in a national, regional or local newspaper with a large circulation, according to the relevant geographical market.

-In addition to the leniency programme, during the course of investigation (Article 22 of the Competition Act) or during the prosecution phase (Article 27), the parties can put forward a settlement submission by admitting the facts, acknowledging their responsibility for the infractions and accepting that the facts confessed cannot be subject to judicial review by means of appeal.
+In addition to the leniency programme, during the course of investigation81 or during the prosecution phase,82 the parties can put forward a settlement submission by admitting the facts, acknowledging their responsibility for the infractions and accepting that the facts confessed cannot be subject to judicial review by means of appeal.

-For instance, in December 2018,70 April 201971 and June 2019,72 in relation to three participants in the Train Maintenance cartel, the AdC concluded proceedings earlier than anticipated because of the collaboration of the companies that admitted their participation in the cartel and the avoidance of judicial litigation by using settlement procedures.73 As the use of this procedure allows the simplification and acceleration of the process, the company benefited from a reduction in the total fine imposed (the percentage of reduction has not been made public).
-Regarding the remaining companies, the AdC adopted its final decision in March 202074 having imposed a higher fine (total of €1.8 million) and, as mentioned, a ban of up to two years on participation in public tenders.
+For instance, in December 2018,83 April 201984 and June 2019,85 in relation to three participants in the Train Maintenance cartel, the AdC concluded proceedings earlier than anticipated because of the collaboration of the companies that admitted their participation in the cartel and the avoidance of judicial litigation by using settlement procedures.86 As the use of this procedure allows the simplification and acceleration of the process, the company benefited from a reduction in the total fine imposed (the percentage of reduction has not been made public).
+Regarding the remaining companies, the AdC adopted its final decision in March 202087 having imposed a higher fine (total of €1.8 million) and, as mentioned, a ban of up to two years on participation in public tenders.

 Under Articles 18, 19 and 20 of the Competition Act, the AdC has a prerogative to perform and execute a broad set of investigative actions in the context of anticompetitive practices.
 As such, the AdC can: